Yo! Stop poisoning the planet, Tiffany & Co! Today I found 47 LEADED items for sale on Tiffany’s website. It’s 2020! #KnowBetterDoBetter

 Part #2 of “The Problem” — household use (as intended)

-• NO SAFE LEVEL: All federal regulatory agencies agree that there is no safe level of Lead exposure in humans.
+- NO SAFE LEVEL: All federal regulatory agencies agree there is no safe level of Lead exposure in humans.

-• INGESTION HAZARD: Science has (time and time again) clearly demonstrated that Leaded crystal can create an ingestion hazard with food use products (and MANY of the Tiffany & Co. products found today ARE in fact food-use products).
+- INGESTION HAZARD: Science has (time and time again) clearly demonstrated how Leaded crystal can create an ingestion hazard with food-use products (and MANY of the Tiffany & Co. products found today ARE in fact food-use products).

-• LEARN FROM HISTORY: We have learned that in ancient time the rich were poisoned by their drinking vessels; why are we still letting industry create these toxic food use products?
+- LEARN FROM HISTORY: We have learned that in ancient times, the rich were poisoned by their drinking vessels; why are we still letting industry create these toxic food use products?

-From another one of my crystal posts: “I always advocate for removing any and all crystal items from the home, as you never know who might wind up using it for daily use – and thereby accidentally poison themselves.
+From another of those articles on crystal: “I always advocate for removing any and all crystal items from the home, as you never know who might wind up using it for daily use – and thereby accidentally poison themselves.
 This includes “grandma’s wedding crystal” – you really don’t want to hand that stuff down to your kids; you don’t want to be responsible for the potential of poisoning your grandkids or great grandkids at some point in the future.
 Perhaps the Jewish tradition of smashing a glass during the wedding ceremony (with the glass contained in a non-permeable fully sealed bag to contain all the chips!) is something everyone should take up – as just one way to get these sorts of items out of the functional food-use spaces in our homes!”

-As always, thank you for reading and for sharing my posts.
+As always, thank you for reading and sharing this work.
 Please let me know if you have any questions and I will do my best to answer them personally as soon as I can.
-With about 1.5 million readers here on the blog in the past 12 months I have been swamped with questions so I may not get to your question right away.
+With about 1.5 million readers here on the site in the past 12 months, I have been swamped with questions and I may not get to yours right away.
 Thank you for your patience!

-Please make sure to scroll down to see all 47 images of the LEADED stuff that Tiffany & Co. has listed today on their website (some of these items are sold out – a fact which also makes my stomach turn!)
+Please make sure to scroll down to see all 47 images of the LEADED items Tiffany & Co. has listed today on their website (some of these items are sold out — a fact that also makes my stomach turn!)

 One final thought: Let’s (together) put pressure on Tiffany & Co. to remove ALL Leaded items from ALL Tiffany stores.
 Consumers have power.
 Let’s wield that power to prevent future generations (and the planet) from being poisoned by this industry giant.
 If Tiffany & Co. gets all the Lead out of their products, perhaps other companies will follow suit.